PlasticRanger

 According to a study conducted by MarketWatch, the global Polyvinylidene Fluoride was valued at USD 535.4 million in 2019 and is pegged to reach a value of USD 1567.5 million by the end of 2026, showing a CAGR of 16.4%, which is very impressive.

-The Asia-pacific region is the largest producer of Polyvinylidene Fluoride( thanks to china) and will keep the leading position in the near future too (again, thanks to china :))
+The Asia-pacific region is the largest producer of Polyvinylidene Fluoride( thanks to China) and will keep the leading position shortly too (again, thanks to China :))

-As the above chart shows, pipes & fittings, li-ion batteries, and semiconductor processing takes a major chunk of the market and is expected to grow even further in the future due to growth in the electronics and electrical mobility sectors.
+As the above chart shows, pipes & fittings, Li-ion batteries, and semiconductor processing take a major chunk of the market and is expected to grow even further in the future due to growth in the electronics and electrical mobility sectors.

-Ans.
-PVDF and PVC have many differences, the biggest being the working temperatures – PVDF works best at 284°F, and PVC works best at 140°F. PVFD also has more mechanical durability than PVC and is more resistant to a more significant number of chemicals and permeation.
+PVDF and PVC have many differences, the biggest being the working temperatures – PVDF works best at 284°F, and PVC works best at 140°F. PVFD also has more mechanical durability than PVC and is more resistant to chemicals and permeation.

-Ans.
-When poled, PVDF becomes an efficient ferroelectric polymer, showing fantastic piezoelectric and pyroelectric properties.
+PVDF becomes an efficient ferroelectric polymer when polled, showing fantastic piezoelectric and pyroelectric properties.
 These attributes make PVDF a prime choice for sensor and battery applications.

-Ans.
 PVDF exhibits excellent chemical and cd resistant properties.
 It can withstand a variety of aggressive fluids and solvents.
-It mainly shows impressive physical resistance towards organic and inorganic acids, halogenated solvents, and hydrocarbons.
+It mainly shows impressive physical resistance toward organic and inorganic acids, halogenated solvents, and hydrocarbons.

-Ans.
 The main difference between PVDF and PTFE is that PTFE membranes can be used in aggressive filtration solutions and strong acids.
-However, PVDF membranes very well with filtration of non-aggressive aqueous and mild organic solutions.
+However, PVDF membranes work very well to filtrate non-aggressive aqueous and mild organic solutions.

 Suggested Read –